Carbon accounting for VC and PE investors: explained

 So how, exactly, should VC and PE firms measure the emissions of multiple diverse portfolio companies?
 And how do those emissions contribute to their overall footprint?

-The ideal scenario is that every portfolio is already measuring and tracking their carbon footprint, in full compliance with the GHG Protocol (the gold standard for corporate carbon accounting).
+The ideal scenario is that every portfolio company is already measuring and tracking their carbon footprint, in full compliance with the GHG Protocol (the gold standard for corporate carbon accounting).
 However, very few investors are in this position.
 While carbon accounting has become well-established (and indeed mandatory to some extent) for large corporates, it remains in its infancy amongst startups and mid-market firms.
 According to one survey of VC funds, only 11% of portfolio companies have completed a carbon footprint.
 This is mainly due to the difficulty, cost and time required to do so, particularly for smaller companies – problems that Seedling is dedicated to solving.

 - Uses employee numbers rather than revenue (a more accurate metric for smaller, growing companies).